Code of Ethics

 The Australian Chamber of Commerce Mongolia (the “Chamber”) was formed to represent the Members and Australian business through advocacy and lobbying, to promote cultural exchange to develop bilateral relations between Australia and Mongolia, connect its members with potential business partners, professionals and government departments through open forums, events and networking, and organize social events for the benefit of its members and the wider community.
 In pursuit of this mission, the Chamber is committed to the highest standards of integrity and ethical conduct.
 The Board of Directors has adopted this Code of Ethics (the “Code”) to provide guidance to help the employees to recognize and deal with ethical issues and effectively carry out their fiduciary obligations to the Chamber.

-The business of the Chamber is managed under the direction of the Board of Directors and its various committees, including the Executive Committee (the “EC” team) comprised of the President, Vice President and Treasurer.
+The business of the Chamber is managed under the direction of the Board of Directors and its various committees, including the Executive Committee (the “EC” team) comprised of the Chairperson, Vice Chairperson and Treasurer.
 Employees are required to exercise their business judgment in carrying out their responsibilities in a manner that they reasonably believe to be in the best interest of the Chamber and its member.

 1.1.
 Scope